 If you’re still a bit unsure about the difference, check out this video which explains the difference between WordPress.com and WordPress.org from the team at WP101.com.

 This is the best place for anyone getting started with learning about publishing using WordPress.
 My recommendation is that you sign up for a free account with WordPress.com and actually create your first website by following the tutorials on learn.wordpress.com and you can have your new website up and running within just a few hours.

 Easy WP Guide

 The Easy WP Guide very comprehensive yet easy to ready guide for getting started with WordPress.
-You can view the guide online for free and purchase the guide in multiple, low-cost formats to suit how you want to access it in the future.
+You can view the guide online for free in a sodapdf format and purchase the guide in multiple, low-cost formats to suit how you want to access it in the future.

 Video tutorials are one of the best ways to learn something new quickly, and the tutorials at WP101 do exactly that.
 You can view a few videos for free and access to the entire video series starts at just US$19.

 It’s a bit wordy and not very visual, so it can be a bit harder to get started with this one.
 It is very thorough and many (all?) people that use WordPress will find themselves referring to the official documentation at one stage or another.
 We recommend getting started with video tutorials first.

 From the WP Beginner team, this page is a collection of other great tutorials from the WP Beginner website all neatly listed together to help you learn WordPress in 1 week.
 This is a great resource and there are many other excellent tutorials on the WP Beginner website so we definitely recommend checking this out.

 Lynda is one of the most popular video training resources and with good reason.
 The most popular WordPress course, WordPress Essential Training, teaches you how to create and publish posts and pages; customize your site with themes, widgets, and custom menus; and extend WordPress even further with plugins.